10 Best Things to Do on Christmas in Krakow

 - Chocolate Wedel: Poland is a country with a long chocolate tradition.
 Probably one of the most famous chocolates is Wedel, named after the creator of the brand, a German entrepreneur who founded the firm in 1851.

-7. Annual Nativity Scene Contest
+7. Participate in the annual Nativity Scene Contest

-A curious event that you can see from beginning to end.
-Another interesting plan may be to stop at the things to see and do in the Market Square and wait for the procession to appear.
+If you are in town that day you have several alternatives: you can follow the event from start to finish or stop at the things to see and do on the Market Square and wait for the procession to appear - it's your choice!

 In addition, Chopin's homeland could not but be characterized by having musical events of great quality and with the best performers.
 I suggest you take a look at the program that the Krakow Opera has prepared for Christmas.
 It is almost certain that you will find performances of The Nutcracker.

-9. Contemplate the manufacture of Christmas balls
+9. Watch the making of Christmas balls

 You will also have the opportunity to participate in a craft workshop, although that will depend on your ability with languages.
 Unfortunately, these workshops are not available in Spanish.
 However, if you are fluent in English, Italian, French, German or Russian, there will be no problem.
 The workshops last 2 hours and can be enjoyed from Monday to Friday at 09:00, 11:00, 13:00 and 15:00.

+The sculpture is located near the Dragon Cave, where centuries ago one of these creatures was thought to dwell.
 Also, since the famous Wawel Castle is next door, why not visit it?
-Here is all the information you will need about how to visit the castle, opening hours and tickets.
+Here is all the information you will need about how to visit the castle, opening hours and entrance tickets.
+And if you want more family activities, here you have more information about what to see in Krakow with kids.

 These are the most Christmas plans to do in Krakow.
 Decide which one best suits your tastes or the plan you are thinking about and, simply, make it happen.
 Of course, don't forget a good coat, gloves and hat!